fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

         }
     },
     components: {
+        consoleHello: {
+            type: "fluid.helloWorld.consoleHello"
+        },
         consoleLogger: {
-            type: "fluid.helloWorld.consoleLogger"
-        },
-        viewLogger: {
-            type: "fluid.helloWorld.viewLogger",
+            type: "fluid.helloWorld.displayHello",
         }
     }
 });
 ```

-### Using Invokers for Polymorphic Behaviour
+### Using Invokers for Polymorphic Behaviour and Refactoring to Reuse Configuration

+With the console and display functionality extracted as a separate components, it's easier to see that large blocks of their configuration are similar:

+* they have the same model characteristics
+* they both have a model listener that calls a "say hello" function
+* while their invokers have different names, this isn't necessary now that they've been split out into separate component definitions

+Let's refactor to avoid duplication and create a base "say hello" component that other types of "say hello" components can derive from:

 ```
-fluid.defaults("fluid.helloWorld.consoleLogger", {
+fluid.defaults("fluid.helloWorld.consoleHello", {
     gradeNames: ["fluid.modelComponent"],
     model: {
-        logMessage: "{helloWorld}.model.message"
+        message: "{helloWorld}.model.message"
     },
     modelListeners: {
-        "logMessage": "{that}.logFunction"
+        "message": "{that}.sayHello"
     },
     invokers: {
-        "logFunction": {
+        sayHello: {
             "this": "console",
             "method": "log",
+            // Here, "{that}" means the context of the current
+            // component configuration (consoleHello)
-            "args": ["consoleLogger:", "{that}.model.logMessage"]
+            "args": ["{that}.model.message"]
+        },
     }
-    }
 });

-fluid.defaults("fluid.helloWorld.viewLogger", {
+fluid.defaults("fluid.helloWorld.displayHello", {
-    // This component needs all of the characteristics of the consoleLogger,
+    // This component has all of the characteristics of the consoleLogger,
-    // but a different implementation of logFunction; so we
+    // except for a different implementation of logFunction; so we
     // override the invoker, but can otherwise use the consoleLogger's
     // configuration by using it as the base grade
-    gradeNames: ["fluid.helloWorld.consoleLogger"],
+    gradeNames: ["fluid.helloWorld.consoleHello"],
     invokers: {
-        "logFunction": {
+        sayHello: {
             "this": "{helloWorld}.dom.messageArea",
             "method": "html",
-            "args": ["{that}.model.logMessage"]
+            "args": ["{that}.model.message"]
         }
     }
 });